craighillelson/aws-mla-c01-prep/README.md

 - **Data labeeling and validation**
 - **Store labeled data**
 - **Model training**

 ## Managing Class Imbalance
+### Class-Imbalance Mitigation Techniques
+- **Oversampling**: increasing the number of instances in the minority class
+- **Undersampling**: reducing the number of instances in the majority class
+- **Class weighting**: assigning higher weights to the minority class during model training

 # Chapter 4: Model Selection